SonarSource/local-travis/README.md

 be here, a SNAPSHOT dependency for example, and the build might pass on your machine and fail on Travis.

+## How to maintain this image

+This docker image doesn't contain everything that is installed on a Travis agent.
+Only what's needed by most Java build is installed.

+Finding the right components to install was done mainly by trial and error.

+On each commit to this repository, the docker image is rebuilt and published on [Docker Hub][hub] automatically.

 [travis]: https://travis-ci.org/
 [travis-sonarsource]: https://travis-ci.org/SonarSource
 [sonarsource]: https://github.com/SonarSource